Chittlehampton Garden Show

 Castle Hill Gardens

-Have a look around the website and see the fun that was had at the 2019 Show although the weather was very unkind.
+Have a look around the website and see the fun that was had at the Show.
+The weather was kind to us this year, we had partial cloud and the temperature was in the low 20's - perfect.
 There was a gap in 2024 as the village hall was under a big renovation.
-We are thrilled to be able to open the Garden Show again for 2025.
+We were thrilled to be able to open the Garden Show again for 2025.

 Sally Broughton and sister Charlotte Grimshire took over over as Show Secretaries and Sue Mizon took over as Homecraft Secretary in 2023.
 We would be so delighted if you would take part in our show.